Skip to main content

 Edit and publish protected apps

 Opening a pull request and integrating changes into the main branch of the repository creates a new published version of your app.
-You can also choose to tag a release in order to pin a published version that you want end users to see.
+You can also choose to tag changes as a release in order to pin a published version that you want end users to see.

 Create a new published version